Collaborating efficiently with partners to plan local events

 - The council can repurpose any of the data collected to create end of year summary reports or support GDPR compliance.

-“The research we did into the full capabilities of the ArcGIS platform really paid off.”
+“The research we did into the full capabilities of ArcGIS really paid off.”

 Josh Cone, Web Developer and Analyst, Dover District Council